tsandefer/dsi_capstone_2/README.md

 * Gensim's Doc2Vec Model
 * Distributed Memory architecture
-* trained on untagged lyric & annotations
+* trained only on untagged lyric & annotations
 * Corpus was lowercased, included punctuation, and not stemmed or lemmatized when tokenized
 * vector_size = 100 (# of neurons in hidden layer)
 * window = 5